 - Competitive Parity: Unlike cost-plus pricing, competitive parity does not use unit cost to determine a product’s price.
 Instead, someone using a competitive parity model will look to their competitors to list their product at or around the same price point.

 Competitive parity can be seen most frequently in established markets where newcomers are hesitant to rock the boat.
-By pricing their products similar to their competitors, they cause little market disruption and have minimal if any effect on demand.
+By pricing their products similarly to their competitors, they cause little market disruption and have minimal if any effect on demand.

 - “Make the Sale” Pricing: Regardless of what pricing method you aim to use, your sales team may still be pricing based on what they believe is the best price for their customers.
 Likely a blend of cost-plus and competitive parity, this approach leaves authority with the sales team to determine the price needed to complete a sale.
 This happens frequently in companies where volume is very important and commercial teams are decentralized.